gbdev/pandocs/src/Rendering.md

 [^first12]: The 12 extra cycles come from two tile fetches at the beginning of Mode 3.
 One is the first tile in the scanline (the one that gets shifted by `SCX` % 8 pixels), the other is simply discarded.

 [^crt]: The Game Boy can afford to "take pauses", because it writes to a LCD it fully controls; by contrast, home consoles like the NES or SNES are on a schedule imposed by the screen they are hooked up to.
 Taking pauses arguably simplified the PPU's design while allowing greater flexibility to game developers.

+[^order]: Since pixels are emitted from left to right, OBJs overlapping the scanline are considered from [leftmost](<#Byte 1 — X Position>) to rightmost, with ties broken by their index / OAM address (lowest first).